 Hearing the whole story of the events from Scripture surrounding Christ’s birth with an emphasis on Him being the Messiah from the perspective each of the key players, fills our hearts with joy.

-For a period of time, The 12 Voices of Christmas wasn’t available at all, but now Back to the Bible has it as a free download.
+For a period of time, The 12 Voices of Christmas wasn’t available at all, but now Back to the Bible has allowed Titus2 readers to listen to it as a free download.

 Trusting in Jesus, Teri